nadineb1160/reverse-engineering/README.md

 ## Hash Info
 A hash function takes in a password and returns a hash which is always the same length.

-We don't want to store sensitive data so we hash our password and store that hash.
+- We don't want to store sensitive data so we hash our password and store that hash.

-A password can be converted into hash but not the other way around which is why it is good to store the hash itself.

-If two users have the same password they would also have the same hash so to prevent this we add a salt before we hash it.
+- If two users have the same password they would also have the same hash so to prevent this we add a salt before we hash it.

 ### Salt
 Insures hash is always unique even if password is not unique.

-We can then authenticate our users when they log in by hashing their submitted password and comparing that to the stored hash value.
+- We can then authenticate our users when they log in by hashing their submitted password and comparing that to the stored hash value.

 ### Bcrypt
-- Neutalize brute force atttacks
+Neutalize brute force atttacks
-- bcrypt(password, salt, cost) for hashing
+- ```bcrypt(password, salt, cost)``` for hashing
 - cost - defines number of rounds algorithm runs
 - increase cost to be more resistent against attacks